Alexander

 About Me

-I am a first-year PhD student at the MIT Center for Theoretical Physics, co-advised by Aram Harrow and Seth Lloyd.
-I am broadly interested in the intersection of physics and theoretical computer science, with a focus on quantum algorithms and complexity theory.
+I am a PhD student at the MIT Center for Theoretical Physics, co-advised by Aram Harrow and Seth Lloyd.
+I am broadly interested in the intersection of theoretical physics and theoretical computer science, with a focus on quantum computing.

-I obtained a Bachelor's and Master's degree from ETH Zurich in Switzerland, where I studied physics and mathematics.
-Before joining MIT, I spent a year at Google Quantum AI in Los Angeles.
+I obtained a Bachelor's and Master's degree from ETH Zürich in Switzerland, where I studied physics and mathematics.
+Before joining MIT, I spent a year at Google Quantum AI in California.

 Education